deepworks-net/github.toolkit/docs/guides/understanding-actions.md

 ### When to Create Composite Actions

 Create Composite Actions when you need:
-- Multi-step processes with complex logic
+- Multi-step processes that form a cohesive business operation
-- Business workflow orchestration
+- Complex logic that combines multiple atomic operations
-- Conditional execution based on inputs
+- Domain-specific workflows that hide implementation complexity
-- Integration of multiple Core Actions
+- Reusable patterns that appear across multiple workflows

 ### Best Practices